axu2/improved-seam-carving/README.md

 **TLDR:** In class, I learned the most basic version of seam carving.
 Then I read about the improved seam carving algorithm by the same author.
-I implemented both methods really fast using numpy.
-I can probably make them even faster and add them to scikit-image.
+I implemented both methods using numpy and hope to [add them to scikit-image.](https://github.com/scikit-image/scikit-image/issues/3082)

 [Was No. 1 on Show | Hacker News for a day.](https://news.ycombinator.com/item?id=17165889)